Idea2Plan: Exploring AI-Powered Research Planning: Experiments

 \subsection{Enhanced Context Experiment}

-For ReAct, we observe that the retrieved papers are sometimes only loosely relevant or even misleading, resulting in degraded research plans (case study in Appendix Table~\ref{tab:react_knowledge_conflict}).
-Thus, we hypothesize that ReAct agents underperform due to low-quality retrievals.
-To test this, we design an alternative setup where models receive up to three carefully curated, directly relevant papers—mimicking real-world scenarios in which researchers start with a few known reference papers.
+We hypothesize that ReAct agents underperform due to low-quality retrievals (see Appendix Table~\ref{tab:react_knowledge_conflict}).
+To test this, we provide models with up to three carefully curated, directly relevant papers, reflecting real-world scenarios where researchers begin with known references.
 As shown in Figure~\ref{fig:related_lit_improvement}, curated literature leads to consistent gains across all models, with improvements ranging from 0.3\% to 9.9\%.
 Per-section results are reported in Table~\ref{tab:baseline_related} (Appendix \S\ref{appen:enhanced_context_experiment}).
-Mid-tier models (\eg GPT-4.1) benefit most—especially in the introduction and related work—indicating that external grounding compensates for weaker prior knowledge.
-In contrast, GPT-5 already performs strongly and shows mixed effects, suggesting curated knowledge is most helpful for models with limited internal understanding.
+Mid-tier models (\eg GPT-4.1) benefit most, indicating that external grounding compensates for weaker prior knowledge.